fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

     public EventStream fullEventStreamFor(EventStreamId anIdentity);

-    public void purge(); // mainly used for testing

     public void registerEventNotifiable(EventNotifiable anEventNotifiable);
 }
 {% endhighlight %}

+_EventStore_ as an Event Store
+==============================

 Vaughn Vernon implements event store in MySQL and that is sufficient for basic usage.
 That approach has several limitations for practical use.

-_EventStore_ as an Event Store
-==============================

 EventStore---confusing namesake---is a battle-tested _append-only_ log of _immutable events_, purpose-built for event sourcing, designed by a team lead by long-time CQRS proponent Greg Young.
 EventStore is written in C#, with .NET and JVM client wrappers for its REST API.
 I will be using the JVM one.